Structural properties of cyclic polyelectrolytes in dilute good solvent: Results and Discussion

 While linear chains take a necklace conformation as predicted previously at the intermediate values of Bjerrum length~\cite{dobrynin}, (cf.~Fig.~\ref{fig:snaps}), for cyclic chains, we also observe a qualitatively similar behavior.
 However, conformational fluctuations of cyclic chains are stronger than those observed for linear chains.
 While we systematically and visually observe the necklace formation for linear chains, cyclic chains exhibit a transition between necklace to weakly collapsed conformations as can be seen in the snapshots in Fig.~\ref{fig:snaps}.
 The collapsed states transiently emerge as multiple sub-globular sections approaching each other and forming a more crumbled chain conformation as compared to linear PEs.
 A visual inspection of simulation trajectories show that this transition is observed for all of our chain sizes and simulation replicas.

-To quantitatively characterize the conformational fluctuations of chains in different conformational regimes, we calculate probability distribution functions of $R_g$ for linear and ring chains for three values of Bjerrum length (Fig.~\ref{fig:pdfR}).
+To quantitatively characterize the conformational fluctuations of chains in different conformational regimes, we calculate probability distribution functions of { the instantaneous value of the radius of gyration $\tilde{R}_g$} for linear and ring chains for three values of Bjerrum length (Fig.~\ref{fig:pdfR}).
 For both stretched and globule-like regimes, the distribution functions are of a narrow width (Fig.~\ref{fig:pdfR}).
 Nevertheless, cyclic chains exhibit a slightly higher peak as compared to the linear chains.
 On the contrary, in the intermediate coupling regime where necklace structures are observed, there is an increase in the width of the distributions compared to the weak and strong coupling regimes for both topologies.
-However, cyclic chains display a slightly broader distribution, suggesting larger conformational fluctuations, even though there is a stronger peak observed for linear chains.
-This analysis is consistent with the visual observations made in the simulation snapshots displayed in Fig.~\ref{fig:snaps}.
+However, cyclic chains { display a significantly broader distribution, suggesting larger conformational fluctuations and, thus, a more extensive spectrum of accessible conformations compared to their linear counterparts.} This analysis is consistent with the visual observations made in the simulation snapshots displayed in Fig.~\ref{fig:snaps}.